durrantlab/autogrow4/tutorial/tutorial.md

 This document will break down the how to run Autogrow.
 It will also cover what dependencies are required to run Autogrow.

+Please note file paths are relative to a given system.
+There are several paths in the tutorial which need to be replaced with the proper path on ones system.
+These paths will be indicated by a string of ALL_CAPS:
+    For example (From section "Installing AutoGrow"):
+        cd /PATH_TO/DESIRED_DIR/

+        Must replace "/PATH_TO/DESIRED_DIR/" with the path to the directory you would like to place autogrow4 in.
+On a Ubuntu OS this may look like: cd /home/jacob/Documents/

+    For brevity the directory of autogrow4 is represented simplified to /autogrow4/ throughout this tutorial.
+You may need to supply the /PATH_TO/DESIRED_DIR/ described above before the /autogrow4/

 ##  Computer Requirements:
     Autogrow has been tested on Ubuntu 16.04 and higher, as well as MacOS 10.13: High Sierra.
     It has been verified to work on HPC using SMP multithreading running RedHat Enterprise Server release 7.3 Maipo.